 Using Data for Program Improvement

-Developing the new state plan is an opportunity to review definitions (found in State Plan and Instructions 2018-20 and Instruction Manual for the State AT APR OMB Approved Dec 2017) with staff and subcontractors to insure fidelity in your data collection and reporting.
-In particular, the definitions of device refurbishment and reassignment and/or open ended loan, as well as the categorization of devices, should be reviewed.
+Developing the new state plan is an opportunity to review definitions (found in State Plan and Instructions 2018-20 and Instruction Manual for the State AT APR OMB Approved Dec 2021) with staff and subcontractors to ensure fidelity in your data collection and reporting.
+In particular, the definitions of device refurbishment and reassignment and/or open-ended loan, as well as the categorization of devices, should be reviewed.
 If you operate an exchange program as well as a refurbishment/reassignment/open-ended loan program, consider whether or not you exclude device recipients from performance measures.
 Review instructions about counting the number of recipients and devices, especially when recipients acquire more than one item through the reuse program.

 Number of Reused Devices over Time

 Is your total number of reused devices provided changing over time?
-You can generate a report that compares this activity by year (e.g. FFY 2015, 2016, and 2017).
-You can also compare your state’s trend (e.g. increase or decrease) with the national trend data.
+You can generate a report that compares this activity by year (e.g., FFY 2020, 2021, and 2022).
+You can also compare your state’s trend (e.g., increase or decrease) with the national trend data.